UnlimitedAvailableUsername/Chat-System-from-HRIS/README.md

 4. **Capture corrections.** When the admin edits the AI's draft before sending, save the before/after.
 That diff is our cheapest training signal.

-5. **Scope the AI's view.** AI sees only what it needs for the current task — this conversation, this employee.
-Not the whole database.

-6. **Show confidence.** A "✨ 78% confident" tag next to a suggestion is better than a confidently wrong reply.
+5. **Show confidence.** A "✨ 78% confident" tag next to a suggestion is better than a confidently wrong reply.
 Even a soft "not sure about this one" helps admins trust the system over time.

-7. **Measure it.** Track at least a basic counter: AI suggestions made, accepted as-is, edited, rejected.
+6. **Measure it.** Track at least a basic counter: AI suggestions made, accepted as-is, edited, rejected.
 We need these numbers to know if AI is actually helping.

 ### What this means for your build